cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 Build timestamp as int: 1541157402
 ~~~

-Now we need to install the required Android NDK and SDK version in Android Studio:
+Next, we need to install the required Android NDK and SDK versions in Android Studio:

 Go to the SDK Manager in Android Studio:

 ![](/images/tflite-android/10.png)

-And go to SDK Tools, and install the 4 items I highlighted here.
-SDK version >=23, Android SDK Build Tools API >= 26.0.1 and NDK >= 18 are required.
+Then go to SDK Tools, and install the 4 items I highlighted here.
+SDK version `>=23`, Android SDK Build Tools API `>= 26.0.1` and NDK `>= 18` are required.
 Save the Android SDK Location and we will use it later.

 ![](/images/tflite-android/11.png)

 If you can't see the Android SDK Build Tool version as shown above, your Android Studio has more than one version installed.
-Check the Show Pachage Details at bottom right and you would see all the Android SDK Build Tool versions you installed.
+Check the Show Pachage Details at bottom right and you would see all the Android SDK Build Tool versions you've installed.

 ![](/images/tflite-android/12.png)

-Clone the Tensorflow repository:
+Clone the official Tensorflow Github repository:

 ~~~
 git clone https://github.com/tensorflow/tensorflow.git
 cd tensorflow
 ~~~

-Now we edit the WORKSPACE file, add the following lines at the end of the WORKSPACE file.
-Make sure the path and package versions match yours.
-Ues the Android SDK path you saved earlier as the android_sdk_repository path here.
+Now lets edit the `WORKSPACE` file found inside the root directory of Tensorflow repo.
+Add the following lines to the end of the `WORKSPACE` file.
+Make sure the path and package versions match the ones you've installed in Android Studio.
+Use the Android SDK path you saved earlier as the `android_sdk_repository` path here.

 ~~~
 android_sdk_repository(